loyjoy/academy/basic/menu/data/data.md

 you do not delete the data yourself, it will be deleted automatically after 720 days.

 #### Coupons
-In this section you can see all the coupon codes from the entire tenant.
+In this section, you can see all the coupon codes from the entire tenant.
 For each code, you can see who won it and when.
 In addition, you can see in which experience it is awarded and when the coupon was added there.
 You can either delete the data individually via the bin symbol or you can delete all of them via the button 'Delete all entries' at the top right.
 If